tab1-web/faq/docs/gameplay/manor.md

 ### How Lords Make Money
 1. **Seed Sales:** Lords buy seeds at fixed NPC prices, then sell to players at higher prices
-2. **Fruit Processing:** Lords can craft valuable items from ripe fruits in their castle
+2. **Fruit Processing:** ords can use Mature/Ripe Fruit with some adena to purchase D- to A-grade enchants and various consumables such as Crystals, Quick Healing Potions and Dualsword Crafting Stamp.
-3. **Economic Control:** Smart pricing can generate steady income
+3. Ripe fruits go to the clan warehouse of the castle-owning clan

 ### Daily Manor Cycle
 - **8:06 PM - 5:55 AM:** Lords can change seed/fruit prices